jewelsofthought/neshama/site/posts/story/journey_to_freedom.md

 ## Good & Evil

+test modify

+> Personal Question: If we are G-d's psyche having a Divine experience, what is G-d's need for all this pain and suffering?
+What does He get from all of this insane hurting of one another?

 I was fifteen years old when I was raped.
 I was walking home one day, when a group of young guys dragged me into a shed and abused me, both sexually and emotionally.
 It was a terrible experience, but yet, in that awesome place of helplessness and terror, there was a gift.

 This is my story.